Aid and Attendance is not VA Compensation

 Additional income is payable to a household receiving VA Pension if the Veteran, spouse, or surviving spouse has additional need for their “regular aid and attendance” from another person, or is housebound.

 Technically, there is no “Aid and Attendance” VA benefit.
 Rather, there is simply an “aid and attendance allowance’ that increases the Veteran’s pension in a nod to their additional needs above and beyond those that may only qualify for the basic VA Pension.
-This allowance may not be paid without eligibility for basic VA Pension, so aid and attendance can be considered and “add on” rather than a separate VA benefit as it is typically referred to.
+This allowance may not be paid without eligibility for basic VA Pension, so VA Aid & Attendance can be considered and “add on” rather than a separate VA benefit as it is typically referred to.

 Aid and Attendance is best thought of as for applicants that need financial help for in-home care, to pay for an assisted living facility, or nursing home.
 This is a non-service connected disability benefit, so the disability need not be the result of their service.

 As you consider whether VA Aid and Attendance is right for you, realize that you may need Medicaid in the future.
-Therefore, you should ensure that any planning done to qualify for VA Pension does not cause a problem under the Medicaid rules.
+Therefore, you should ensure that any planning done to qualify for VA Aid Attendance eligibility does not cause a problem under the Medicaid rules.
 An Aid & Attendance lawyer such as Golowin Legal, LLC can help you with this.